gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 ## Custom hook

-You can create your own custom hooks, to move logic out of components, re-use code and/or combine other hooks into one hook.
+You can create your own custom hooks, to move logic out of components, re-use code, and/or combine other hooks into one hook.
 Do this by creating a function starting with `use`.

 Here is an example with `useState` and `useMemo` to hold the value of a family and return them sorted.
 So the component using the hook will just need to know about the family value and the add method.